Translate

 If you have electronic prescribing set up to go to a pharmacy this will move with you.
 If you want to change this you will need to contact us directly.

 Initially we will ask you to complete a health questionnaire as it is important that we have as much information as possible on your past medical history.
 We will, of course, be asking the appropriate authority to send your medical records once they have been retrieved from your previous General Practitioner, but this will take at least 2-6 weeks.
-Some appointments may not be available until we have your health record or an up to date history.

 You should always request a month of medication from your current GP Practice before registering with us.